 When you embark on fertility treatment you may feel a loss of control as you may feel that the process of conception, fertilization and pregnancy are in the hands of health professionals.
 However, there are so many LIFESTYLE FACTORS that you do have control over that can help improve your chances of success.
 Some may require changes by both yourself and your partner to improve the likelihood of fertility treatment success.
+Here are some tips to improve your chances of falling pregnant.

 Key LIFESTYLE FACTORS to consider: